How Long After a Semaglutide Injection Do Side Effects Start?

 Side effects from semaglutide typically begin within hours to a few days after injection.

-Common side effects include nausea, vomiting, and digestive discomfort, often appearing early in treatment.
+Common side effects include nausea, vomiting, and digestive discomfort, and these often appear early in treatment.

 Most side effects are mild and tend to improve as the body adjusts over several weeks.